antenore/vim-safe/README.md

 <a name=""/>
 FUNCTIONALITIES					     <a name="vim-safe-functionalities"/>

-* WIP: Encryption using internal blowfish (CBC like) Vim implementation
+* Encryption using internal blowfish2 Vim implementation
-  - TODO: Allow external backend like GPG and OpenSSL
 * Auto open/close folded elements
 * Motion
   - Move with **`<Tab> <S-Tab>`**
   - Exit from insert mode with **`<CR>`**
-* WIP: Insert new Item
+* Insert new Item
   - Place at the right place
   - Hit **`<F4>`**
   - TODO: Add by Group/SubGroup/Entry in the right place automagically
 * Sort entries
-* WIP: Copy User/Password into the system clipboard
+* Copy User/Password into the system clipboard
   - Works only with +xterm_clipboard ( **`<F1>`** **`<F2>`** )
   - TODO: Add external clipboard tool support (i.e. xclip)
 *   Automatic password generation with